 Today’s cookies are Salted Butterscotch Pudding Pretzel Cookies and they are awesome!
 Not that I’m surprised.
 They’re from a new Betty Crocker cookie cookbook debuting on September 10 – Betty Crocker Cookies, Irresistibly Easy Recipe for Every Occasion.
-It’s a beautiful cookbook with full color photos, an attractive layout and 150 cookie recipes that range from such classics as Favorite Chocolate Chip and Snickerdoodles to the more unconventional including Cranberry, Rosemary and Blue Cheese Cookies.
+It’s a beautiful cookbook with full color photos, an attractive layout and 150 cookie recipes.
+Recipes range from classics such as Favorite Chocolate Chip to unconventional, such as Cranberry, Rosemary and Blue Cheese Cookies.

 In between the classics and the more innovative you’ll find a scattering of breakfast cookies, holiday treats such as Easter Nests and Chocolate Mocha Mummies, fancy cookies like Strawberry Cream French Macaroons and delicious bars and brownies like Peanut Butter Truffle Brownies and Milk Chocolate-Malt Brownies.
 There’s also a chapter of no-bake recipes which I plan to tackle in the next couple of weeks while it’s still hot outside.
 The “no oven needed” Oatmeal Chocolate Chip Cookie Bars and 3-Ingredient Cereal Bars sound especially good.

-If you don’t have time to bake and would rather just read the cookbook, there’s a history of certain recipes from 1963 on, information on how to host a cookie exchange, and a feature on things to do with cookie cutters.
+If you don’t have time to bake and would rather just read the cookbook, there’s a history of certain recipes from 1963 on.
+There are also details on how to host a cookie exchange, plus a feature on things to do with cookie cutters.
 In addition, Betty Crocker has tagged recipes with helpful icons.
 There’s a “Big Batch” tag on recipes that make more than 4 dozen cookies and a “Starts with a Mix” tag on ones that get a convenience boost from Betty Crocker cookie mix.
 Also, some recipes include an Ingredient Info note specifying how to substitute other ingredients if you happen to be out of something.
 This is a huge help for spontaneous baking sessions when you want to make cookies but are of one ingredient.

 - 2 1/2 cups all-purpose flour 315 grams